mp268501/mp268501.github.io/_posts/2025-03-29-not-moores-law-for-ai-agents.markdown

 But what’s going to continue driving improvements that could enable doubling?

 Who, if anyone, truly understands the underlying technology?
-There is a lot going on underneath the hood of a generative AI model.
+There is a lot going on underneath the hood of a generative AI models.
 [Anthropic’s research][anthropic-thoughts] about understanding the thoughts of a language model demonstrates both how much is happening and how much we don’t yet understand about this technology.

 ### An AI roadmap or Premature Extrapolation